Curriculum & Instruction MS

 Saint Joseph’s University’s Master of Science in Curriculum and Instruction is designed to meet the professional needs of candidates/educators interested in expanding their knowledge of curriculum theory and advancing their skills in curriculum development for a diverse student population.
 The core program is grounded in knowledge of curriculum theory, how to develop curriculum and instruction that meet the needs of diverse learners in varied educational settings, how to assess and evaluate curriculum and instruction, how to integrate technology into innovative curricula, and how to conduct research for generating new knowledge that advances curriculum and instruction for educational equity and inclusion.
 The program attends to the needs of certified teachers, STEM teachers and professionals working in the field of education, literacy specialists and coaches and curricula coordinators working in traditional and non-traditional school settings, and special education specialists and teachers working in schools or in alternative educational settings.

-Note: This degree does not lead to teacher licensure.
+Note: This degree does not lead to teacher certification.

 Goal 1: Gain historical knowledge of curriculum theory in relation to current trends in education